 Dean’s Assistant Professor of Nuclear Security and Policy

-Reid Pauly is an assistant professor in the Department of Political Science and Watson Institute for International and Public Affairs at Brown University.
-He writes and teaches on coercion and nuclear weapons proliferation, nuclear strategy and wargaming, and interstate secrecy and deniability.
+Reid Pauly is an assistant professor in the Department of Political Science at Brown University and the Dean’s Assistant Professor of Nuclear Security and Policy at the Watson Institute for International and Public Affairs.
+He writes and teaches about coercion, plausible deniability, nuclear strategy and proliferation, and wargaming.

-Reid has a PhD in Political Science from the Massachusetts Institute of Technology, Security Studies Program.
-He was an undergraduate at Cornell University.
+Reid has a PhD in Political Science from the Massachusetts Institute of Technology, Security Studies Program, and a BA from Cornell University.
 He lives in Providence, Rhode Island.

 Foreign Affairs Magazine

-Stuart Reid is a managing editor at Foreign Affairs magazine.
+Stuart Reid is an executive editor at Foreign Affairs magazine.
 He has written for publications including The Atlantic, The New York Times, The Washington Post, and Bloomberg Businessweek.

 He is currently at work on a book about the 1960s Congo crisis, to be published by Pantheon Books.